-The Netgear Orbi and Eero are among the most popular WiFi systems on the market and both Eero and Orbi have greatly influenced the way a WiFi system should perform and each of these devices helped pave a way for the future of the home networking devices.
+The Netgear Orbi and Eero are among the most popular WiFi systems on the market and both Eero and Orbi have greatly influenced the way a WiFi system should look and perform, while also helping pave a way for the future of the home networking devices.
 And that’s truer for Eero more than the Orbi, since the former is one of the first WiFi systems to be released in the consumer market and it took a leap of faith when it implemented the mesh technology which had the role of allowing every router unit to communicate with each other and deliver a seamless connection over a larger area, while leaving no corner untouched by WiFi.

 But, since Eero took a lot of time in order to perfect their product, the users were still in dire need of a new way of covering their homes with WiFi since a single router, no matter how powerful, was often not the best option because of the nature of the radio bands (which are influenced by thick walls or other types of interferences), so Netgear came to the rescue with its Orbi system.